MSF2141/Pewlett-Hackard-Analysis./README.md

 Because some employees may have multiple titles — for example, due to promotions — in the nex step only most recent title should be kept in the Employee Database.

-- Create a table that contains only the most recent title for each employee using the DISTINT ON statement.
+- Create an [unique_titles](https://github.com/MSF2141/Pewlett-Hackard-Analysis./blob/180ea5c039c4c21314f5b68bff2f06445709ba23/Data/unique_titles.csv) table that contains only the most recent title for each employee using the DISTINT ON statement.

-you’ll need to use the DISTINCT ON statement to create a table that contains the most recent title of each employee.
-There are duplicate entries for some employees because they have switched titles over the years.
-Use the following instructions to remove these duplicates and keep only the most recent title of each employee.

-- fff

 ````
 ```